SymfonyCasts/solid/sfcasts/srp-responsibilities.md

 about over-optimization later and keep in mind our original human definition for SRP gathered together.
 The things that change for the same reason, separate those things that change for different reasons.
-So next, now that we've identified the two responsibilities that user manager currently has, let's refactor our code to make it more SRP compliant.
+So next, now that we've identified the two responsibilities that `UserManager` currently has, let's refactor our code to make it more SRP compliant.

-Okay.